dallas-hall/kode-kloud-engineer/devops/kubernetes/environment-variables.md

 ## Task

 > There are a number of parameters that are used by the applications.
 We need to define these as environment variables, so that we can use them as needed within different configs.
 Below is a scenario which needs to be configured on Kubernetes cluster.
+Please find below more details about the same.
+>
-Please find below more details about the same.<br><br>Create a pod named `envars`.<br>Container name should be `fieldref-container`, use image `nginx` preferable `latest` tag, use `command` `'sh', '-c'` and `args` should be `'while true; do echo -en '/n'; printenv NODE_NAME POD_NAME; printenv POD_IP POD_SERVICE_ACCOUNT; sleep 10; done;'`(Note: please take care of indentations)<br><br>Define Four environment variables as mentioned below:<br>a.)
-The first env should be named as `NODE_NAME`, set valueFrom fieldref and fieldPath should be spec.nodeName.<br>b.)
-The second env should be named as `POD_NAME`, set valueFrom fieldref and fieldPath should be metadata.name.<br>c.)
-The third env should be named as `POD_IP`, set valueFrom fieldref and fieldPath should be status.podIP.<br>d.)
-The fourth env should be named as `POD_SERVICE_ACCOUNT`, set valueFrom fieldref and fieldPath shoulbe be spec.serviceAccountName.<br> Set restart policy to Never.<br>To check the output, exec into the pod and use `printenv` command.
+> * Create a pod named `envars`.
+> * Container name should be `fieldref-container`, use image `httpd` preferable `latest` tag, use `command` `'sh', '-c'` and `args` should be `'while true; do echo -en '/n'; printenv NODE_NAME POD_NAME; printenv POD_IP POD_SERVICE_ACCOUNT; sleep 10; done;'`(Note: please take care of indentations)
+> * Define Four environment variables as mentioned below:
+>   * The first env should be named as `NODE_NAME`, set valueFrom fieldref and fieldPath should be `spec.nodeName`.
+>   * The second env should be named as `POD_NAME`, set valueFrom fieldref and fieldPath should be `metadata.name`.
+>   * The third env should be named as `POD_IP`, set valueFrom fieldref and fieldPath should be `status.podIP`.
+>   * The fourth env should be named as `POD_SERVICE_ACCOUNT`, set valueFrom fieldref and fieldPath shoulbe be `spec.serviceAccountName`.
+> * Set restart policy to `Never`.
+> * To check the output, exec into the pod and use `printenv` command.

 ## Preliminary Steps